Poltuu/Harpoon/README.md

 To start a notification procees, you need to call the `NotifyAsync` method on the `IWebHookService` with the appropriate `IWebHookNotification`.

-`IWebHookNotification` simply exposes a `TriggerId` and a payload (`IReadOnlyDictionary<string, object>`).
+`IWebHookNotification` exposes a id for the event `string TriggerId` and a payload (`object Payload`).

-Depending on your configuration, the `IWebHookNotification` can be passed synchronously (on the current thread), via a `QueuedHostedService` (defers the local treatment of the notification the a background service) or via a messaging service (lets you potentially treat the notification on another application) to the next handler, `IQueuedProcessor<IWebHookNotification>`.
+Depending on your configuration, the `IWebHookNotification` can be passed synchronously (on the current thread), via a `QueuedHostedService` (defers the local treatment of the notification the a background service) or via a messaging service if you use `Harpoon.MassTransit` (lets you potentially treat the notification on another application) to the next handler, `IQueuedProcessor<IWebHookNotification>`.

-`IQueuedProcessor<IWebHookNotification>` asks the `IWebHookStore` to find the matching registrations, and passes the generated `IWebHookWorkItem` along to the registered `IWebHookSender`.
-To use EF Core to register your webhooks, use the package `Harpoon.Registrations.EFStorage` (see details below). `IWebHookWorkItem` contains the notification and a matching registration.
+`IQueuedProcessor<IWebHookNotification>` lets `IWebHookStore` find the matching registrations, and passes the generated `IWebHookWorkItem` along to the registered `IWebHookSender`.
+To use EF Core to register your webhooks, use `Harpoon.Registrations.EFStorage` (see details below). `IWebHookWorkItem` contains the notification and a matching registration.
 One `IWebHookNotification` may therefore generate a lot of `IWebHookWorkItem`.

-Once again, the treatment of the `IWebHookWorkItem` can be done synchronously (on the current thread), via a `QueuedHostedService` (to defer the local treatment) or via a messaging service to the next handler `IQueuedProcessor<IWebHookWorkItem>` (to potentially treat the IWebHookWorkItem on another application).
+Once again, the treatment of the `IWebHookWorkItem` can be done synchronously (on the current thread), via a `QueuedHostedService` (to defer the local treatment) or via a messaging service (using `Harpoon.MassTransit`) to the next handler `IQueuedProcessor<IWebHookWorkItem>` (to potentially treat the IWebHookWorkItem on another application).

 Finally, the `IWebHookWorkItem` are sent via the `IQueuedProcessor<IWebHookWorkItem>`.
-The general retry policy and failures policy should be configured using `Polly` during the dependency injection registration, as the `IHttpClientBuilder` is exposed; there is no default for this.
+The general retry policy and failures policy should be configured using `Polly` during the dependency injection registration, as the `IHttpClientBuilder` is exposed; the default in cas of problem is to do nothing.
+Those behaviors can also be overriden directly.

 ## General Q/A